Jeffypop45/CSCE-155N-Final/README.md

 ylabel('Endurance');
 title('Endurance as a function of Fuel Capacity');

-We are now done with all our information and can just put an 'end' to end the function
+We are now done with all our information and can just put an 'end' to end the function.

 function GasEngineRange= FuelCapacityVsEndurance(P,Eg,TE,Cf,Rf,X)
 P=298;